16 Different Types of Ficus Trees (with Pictures)

 Inside Full Height: | 9 feet |

 Otherwise known as the Rock Fig, Petiolate Fig (Ficus petiolaris) is a Ficus tree native to Mexico.
-This tree does well in areas with a bit of moisture and partial shade.
-Outside, it can reach heights of up to 30 feet provided it’s places with 10a to 12b hardiness zones.
+This tree does well in areas with some moisture and partial shade.
+Outside, it can reach heights of up to 30 feet provided it’s placed with 10a to 12b hardiness zones.

 - Ideal indoor and outdoor plant